sriharsha0806/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image9]

+The results of the algorithm are shown below
+![alt text][image10]
+and the final video output is [link to my video result](./project_video_output.mp4)

 ---

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I tried to change and see if my algorithm is able to recover any cars from the test image as much as possible.
+I tried to change and see if my classical algorithm is able to recover any cars from the test image as much as possible.
 My algorithm is not robust.
 It is still able to recognize the car in video frames in a few occasions.The SVC accuracy for various parameters is ranging from 99.35 to 99.55.
 Initially i thought it is overfitting, but to my surprise it not able to recognize the cars even after tweaking parameters a lot of times.
 So I tried to implement the yolo net.
+The yolo net can be  further speed up by pruning.
+Regarding classical methods, This project has also made me realize the importance of parallel computing.
+I want to implement the project using parallel computing and try to improve the performance of time.
+The color space analysis provided by the videos is not sufficient for me to analyze which colorspace i should proceed with.

 ## Reference